EasyMile/pytest-loki/README.md

 3. `--loki-env-label`

-   Environment variabels to use as labels.
+   Environment variables to use as labels.
 Will be lowercased for readability.
-   Can be rename with ENV_VAR=renamed_key syntax.
+   Can be renamed with `ENV_VAR=renamed_key` syntax.
 Can be repeated many times.

-3. `--loki-extra-label`
+4. `--loki-extra-label`

    This takes values of form `key=value`, and each metric will have these key value pairs as labels.
 Can be repeated many times.

+5. `--loki-env-value`

+   Environment variables to use as key=value in log lines.
+Will be lowercased.
+Key can be renamed with `ENV_VAR=new_key` syntax.
+Can be repeated many times.

+6. `--loki-basic-auth`

+   Optional HTTP Basic auth credentials in the format `user:password`.

+7. `--loki-retry-attempts`

+   Number of retry attempts for pushing to Loki (default: 3).

+8. `--loki-retry-interval`

+   Interval in seconds between each retry attempt for pushing to Loki (default: 30).

 ## Inspiration